falcosecurity/falco-website/content/en/docs/reference/daemon/cli-arguments/cli-arguments.md

                                 capture file.
       --dry-run                 Run Falco without processing events.
 It can help check that the configuration and rules do not have any errors.
-  -D <substring>                Turn off any rules with names having the substring <substring>.
-This option can be passed multiple times.
-                                It cannot be mixed with -t.
-  -e <events_file>              DEPRECATED.
-Reproduce the events by reading from the given <capture_file> instead of opening a live
-                                session.
-Only capture files in .scap format are supported.
       --enable-source <event_source>
                                 Enable a specific <event_source>.
 By default, all loaded sources get enabled.
 Available sources are
                                 'syscall' plus all sources defined by loaded plugins supporting the event sourcing capability.
 This option can be passed multiple times.
 When using this option, only the event sources specified by it will be enabled.
 This option can not be mixed with --disable-source.
 This option has no effect when reproducing events from a capture file.
-  -g, --gvisor-config <gvisor_config>
-                                DEPRECATED.
-Collect 'syscall' events from gVisor using the specified <gvisor_config> file.
-A Falco-compatible configuration file can be generated with --gvisor-generate-config and utilized for both runsc and Falco.
       --gvisor-generate-config [=<socket_path>(=/run/falco/gvisor.sock)]
                                 Generate a configuration file that can be used for gVisor and exit.
 See --gvisor-config for more details.
-      --gvisor-root <gvisor_root>
-                                DEPRECATED.
-Set gVisor root directory for storage of container state when used in conjunction with
-                                --gvisor-config.
-The <gvisor_root> to be passed is the one usually passed to runsc --root flag.
-      --modern-bpf              DEPRECATED.
-Use the BPF modern probe driver to instrument the kernel and observe 'syscall' events.
   -i                            Print those events that are ignored by default for performance reasons and exit.
 See -A for more details.
   -L                            Show the name and description of all rules and exit.
 If json_output is set to true, it prints details about
                                 all rules, macros, and lists in JSON format.